ajayakhatri/beamProject/README.md

 ## What’s contained in each file?

-Files in both back-end and front-end and their information are given below:
+Files in both back-end and front-end along with their information are given below:

 ### Back-end File Structure